 And these are SB.

 A SB run of all three numbered exits.
-Yes, exits increase away from the parent, meaning they counterintuitively increase to the south.
-I-180 increases to the west, anti-MUTCD as well (though it was once north-south so it didn't seem so out-of-place then).
+Yes, exits increase away from the parent, meaning they counterintuitively progress southward.
+In PA, I-180 increases to the west, anti-MUTCD as well (though it was once north-south so it didn't seem so out-of-place then).